zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

 After that we will be building compelling visualizations in OAS.

 This lab assumes you have completed the following labs:
-- Lab 1: Login to Oracle Cloud
+- Lab : Login to Oracle Cloud
-- Lab 2: Generate SSH Key
+- Lab : Generate SSH Key
-- Lab 3: Create Compute Instance
+- Lab : Create Compute Instance
-- Lab 4: Environment Setup
+- Lab : Environment Setup

 The end result should look like below:
 ![](./images/oascdb1.png " ")

 ### Prerequisites  ###
-The below pre-loaded data objects are present in Converged Database.
-And since, OAS recognizes data in relational format, views have been created on the base tables of JSON and XML type.
+Below pre-loaded data objects are available in Converged Database. .
+And since OAS recognizes data in relational format , views have been created on the base tables of JSON and XML type.

 | ObjectName  | ObjectType  | DataType  | Description  |